-The Proposed Consolidated Budget Expenditures of \$159.7 million (net of program distributions) a minimal increase of approximately \$0.2 million, or 0.1%.
+The Proposed Consolidated Budget Expenditures of \$159.7 million an increase of approximately \$5.0 million, or 3.2%.

 The proposed budget is balanced, reflecting a \$4.0 million transfer from General Fund reserves to cover one-time costs related to establishing a five-year revolving loan program by the Technology Implementation Office.
 The FYE 2019 Proposed Budget includes an economic contingency reserve policy of 20% of operating budget.
 This policy allows for sound financial footing and allows the District the ability to operate for a minimum of three months in the event of a total loss of projected revenue.
 See Appendix C for further details on District's Fund Balance.